Parent / Family Engagement Policies & Compact

 - Provide ongoing access to resources in the school, such as through the parent liaison.

-- Provide mentors for students though parent and staff mentors, through the school counselor's leadership.
+- Provide mentors for students by parent and staff mentors, through the school counselor’s leadership.

 - Leverage partnerships with local businesses and organizations to enhance school programs and events, such as McLean Bible Church, and Food for Others.

 - Support parents in accessing county and community resources through the parent liaison, school counselor and social worker.

 - Offer outreach and training for targeted families, such as Curriculum Nights and parent workshops.